 “WAHOO!
 I can’t wait to try it!” shouted the Princes.
 Her brothers quickly followed suit.

-Dinner came around and all I could think was, “I hate meatloaf.
-I hope they like it.
-I hope I like it.
+Dinner came around and all I could think was, “I hope they like it.
 Oh, please, let this be a good one!”

 The unimaginable pressure was the result of the hope and excitement on their sweet faces that morning, that Mommy wouldn’t mess up an almost month-long winning streak of fabulous dinners.
 But it was meatloaf.